Random Forest for Dynamic Risk Prediction or Recurrent Events: A Pseudo-Observation Approach: Random Forest for Dynamic Prediction (RFRE.PO algorithm)

 Regression trees are a popular approach to incorporating multi-way interactions among predictors by finding groups of observations that are similar.
 A tree is grown in a few steps where at each step a new branch sorts the data leftover from the preceding step into bins based on one of the predictors.
 The sequential branching slices the space of predictors into rectangular partitions and approximates the true outcome-predictor relationship with the average outcome within each partition.
 Therefore, to grow a tree is to find bins that best discriminate among the outcomes.
 The specific predictor and the value split at each branching are chosen to minimize prediction error.

-The number of possible trees is combinatorically large and precludes efficient global optimization (the number of binary trees with $K$ leaves is $(2K-3)!!$).
+The number of possible trees is combinatorially large, challenging efficient global optimization.
 Greedy algorithms have been developed to approximate the optimal global tree by myopically optimizing prediction error at the start of each branch.
 We will focus on binary trees in this paper for their popularity and effectiveness.
 The loss associated with the prediction error for a branch is often termed ``impurity'' which measures how similarly the observations behave on either side of the binary split.
 The branching procedure halts, for example, when the number of observations in a terminal node or the number of terminal nodes reaches respective thresholds.
 Advantages of a regression tree include invariance to monotonic transformation of predictors, flexible approximation to potentially severe nonlinearities, and the capacity to approximate $L-1$ way interactions for a tree with depth $L$.

 To overcome potential overfitting, ensemble methods can be used to combine predictions from many trees into a single prediction.
 Random forest is such a ensemble regularizer based on Breiman's bootstrap aggregation \citep{breiman2001random}, or ``bagging,'' which averages over multiple predictions obtained from trees grown from multiple bootstrap samples hence stabilizing the overall prediction.
 Random forest is a variation of bagging designed to further reduce the correlation among trees grown using different bootstrap samples by ``dropout'' which considers only a randomly drawn subset of predictors for splitting at each potential branch.
 Such a strategy ensures that early branches for some trees will not always split on predictors that offer the most gain in prediction accuracy.
 This reduces the correlation among predictions by multiple trees to further improve the variance reduction relative to the standard bagging along with reduced computational cost.